An Eventful Spring Semester!

 you a faculty member or someone else with a doctoral degree, who wishes critical discussion partners to

-to provide support to people with a writing project that needs completion.
+CEMHD has a writing group whose aim is to provide support to people with writing projects that need completion.
 These projects may include doctoral

 essays, doctoral proposals, drafts of various dissertation chapters, or manuscripts

 for publication, and can be in various stages of initiation or completion.